zerolawtech/SFT-Protocol/docs/custodian.rst

 Custodian contracts allow approved entities to hold tokens on behalf of multiple investors.
 Common examples of custodians include broker/dealers and secondary markets.

-Custodian contracts include standard :ref:`multisig`.
+Custodian contracts include the standard SFT protocol :ref:`multisig`.

 It may be useful to also view the `Custodian.sol<https://github.com/SFT-Protocol/security-token/tree/master/contracts/Custodian.sol>`__ source code while reading this document.